RalfOGit/sma-emeter-simulator/README.md

 # sma-emeter-simulator
 An SMA(TM) emeter simulator written in C++.
 It mimics an SMA(TM) emeter device on your local network by generating the same kind of udp packets that an actual SMA(TM) emeter would generate.

 SMA-Emeters(TM) send out udp packets including electrical power and energy measurements at intervals of 1000ms.
-Each udp packet is 600 bytes long and its format is specified in a publicly available specification document provided by the manufacturer (https://www.sma.de/fileadmin/content/global/Partner/Documents/SMA_Labs/EMETER-Protokoll-TI-en-10.pdf).
+Each udp packet is 608 bytes long, or 600 bytes for older firmware versions, long and its format is specified in a publicly available specification document provided by the manufacturer (https://developer.sma.de/fileadmin/content/global/Partner/Documents/SMA_Labs/EMETER-Protokoll-TI-en-10.pdf).

 The executable starts by assembling a udp datagram as described in the SMA-Emeter(TM) specification document.